renewablefunding/qa_codechallenge/README.md

 ## Project Description

-Imagine that Renewable Funding has just acquired a new company, that provides walking directions and we want to compare our walking directions to directions provided by Google.
+Imagine that Renew Financial has just acquired a new company, that provides walking directions and we want to compare our walking directions to directions provided by Google.
 We may at some point want to compare different starting and ending points so we need automation to obtain this data reliably.
 Your automation script should enter a starting address (400 SW 6th Ave #902, Portland, OR 97204), obtain the walking directions to an ending address and output them into a standard csv file.

 Here are the automation requirements.